nexiality/documentation/release/nexial-core-v3.9.changelog.md

 ### [desktop commands](../commands/desktop)
 - improved support on grid cell data by making special treatment for combo box embedded within a grid cell.
+- improved accuracy and performance of fetching cell data from a datagrid component (Infragistics 4).

 ### [excel commands](../commands/excel)